 - Keyboard backlight or status indicators not functioning properly.

-- Battery not charing properly or the computer shuts down unexpectedly.
+- Battery not charging properly or the computer shuts down unexpectedly.

 - The computer is performing slower than usual and apps freeze after launching.

-The instructions for resetting SMC are different depending on the battery situation on your machine.
+The instructions for resetting SMC are different depending on the battery on your Intel-based Mac.

 For MacBooks With Removable Battery

-Note: This is for advanced users.
+This method is for advanced users.
 If you don’t know how to remove the backplate and detach the battery, read up on it first.